SmittyHalibut/DoubleDeltaSlotAntenna/NanoVNA Saver Files/README.md

 The Radio setup: IC-735 (recently inherited from my dad), to 3' jumper of RG-8X, to LDG RC-600 tuner controller, to about 20' RG-58 feedline, to LDG RT-600 tuner, to about 3' jumper of RG-8X, to balun (11 turns of twin lead on an FT140-43 core), and finally to the delta loops.

-I calibrated both the nVNA and NanoVNA Saver from 3MHz to 30MHz: nVNA, to SMA to PL-259 adapters, to 3' jumper, to RC-600, to about 20' RG-58 feedline, to PL-259 adapters, to nVNA O/S/L tests.
+I calibrated both the nVNA and the NanoVNA Saver software (it has its own calibration routines too) from 3MHz to 30MHz: nVNA, to SMA to PL-259 adapters, to 3' jumper, to RC-600, to about 20' RG-58 feedline, to PL-259 adapters, to nVNA O/S/L tests.
 So this should "calibrate" the 20' feed line and controller out of my measurements.

 I measured the antenna in the same three configurations as before:
 * Parallel loops
 * Series loops
 * A single loop

+Raw data is below.
 They look a lot closer to what I expect: a horrible match on their own, but tunable.

-I added one more feature to `make_matching_network.py`: If the ideal matching network component value is larger than the RT-600 can do, it sets the "actual" component value to the maximum the tuner is capable, and uses that to calculate the actual impedance that the radio sees.
+I added another feature to `make_matching_network.py`: If the ideal matching network component value is larger than the RT-600 can do, it sets the "actual" component value to the maximum the tuner is capable, and uses that to calculate the actual impedance that the radio sees.

-## What do I see from today's nVNA data?
+### What do I see from today's nVNA data?
 The three different configurations are producing different data, though the data isn't the "parallel = Z/2, series = 2Z" that I'd expect.
 But at least its different now.
+(Before calibration, all three configs produced nearly identical data.)

 My script says that 80m, 40m, and 30m are outside the tuner's ability to tune.
 However, if the tuner just gets as close as it can, it's not that bad.
 In fact, a single loop on 40m still tunes to 1.05:1 even though it "doesn't have enough capacitance!"
 That's better than the 2.92:1 on 20m that _IS_ in range!
 (See below.)

-## Predictions vs Measurements
+### Predictions vs Measurements in the field
 It was getting dark as I was taking measurements, so I wanted to get everything packed back up and headed inside.
 But I did take enough time to connect the radio and give the Tuner more time to do its work than I did before.
 I also figured out how to see the SWR on this radio (it's non-obvious for some reason).

 The antenna was configured for a single loop.
 I tuned up on 20m, which I expected to work, and saw about 2.5:1 SWR.
 Not great, but workable.
 I tuned up on 15 and 10m and saw about 1.5:1 (I'm going from memory.
 It was "Good, but not perfect.")